Beebots, Bluebots and Probots

 Scratch Bee-bot Safety game Supporting resources and unplugged and physical Bee-bot versions Download resources You will need to register.

 Beebot command cards Resource Bee-Bot mat blank square Resource Bee-Bot image – Fake-Bot Bluebot Challenges site Various mats are available to use with the robots.
-I recommend the transparent pocket maps as you can add your own cards to them.
+I recommend the transparent pocket maps as you can add your own cards to them or the Primo Toys Maps made for Cubetto will work and are a lot cheaper than the Bluebot ones.
 Another alternative is to create your own maps by ruling 15cm squares (Bluebot and Beebot).
 You can use stiff paper (don't fold it) or card but if you have any thermal-backed drapes then they make excellent mats, just rule your grid on the thermal backing side and roll up to store.
 The app also has various maps in it and you don't need a robot to use it. |

 |